wkh237/react-native-fetch-blob/README.md

 - File stream support for dealing with large file
 - Blob, File, XMLHttpRequest polyfills that make browser-based library available in RN (experimental)

-> The npm package is inside `src` folder, this is development folder
+> The npm package is inside `src` folder, if you're going to install via git repository do not directly poiint to this folder

 ## TOC
 * [About](#user-content-about)